Cerid

 Authentication & Authorization

-Optional multi-user JWT auth with bcrypt password hashing (cost 12).
-Short-lived access tokens (15 min) with refresh token revocation.
+Optional multi-user JWT auth with bcrypt password hashing.

 Rate Limiting